 The 2015 budget assumes no change to monthly residential rates, but it does assume a rate increase for commercial uses.
-Additionally, the 2015 rate includes a monthly recycling fee of \$2.81 per residential account which became effective October, 2014 when the City began providing bi-monthly, city-provided curbside recycling services for single-family and multi-family residents.
+Additionally, the 2015 rate includes a monthly recycling fee of \$2.81 per residential account which becomes effective October, 2014 when the City begins providing bi-monthly, city-provided curbside recycling services for single-family and multi-family residents.
 Lawrence is making a major step forward in our sustainability initiatives as we implement curbside recycling.
-Staff has devoted a great deal of time and resources in the recent weeks to ensure a smooth "roll-out" of this important program.
+Staff will be devoting time and resources in the coming weeks to ensure a smooth "roll-out" of this important program.